Skip to content

 Disposable society

-The concept of Disposable society means a Affluent society in abundancein which things that could actually still be repaired or reused are thrown away out of convenience.
-It is characterized by a low appreciation of natural resources.
+The concept of Disposable society means a Affluent society in abundanceThis is a society in which things that could actually be repaired or reused are thrown away out of convenience.
+It is characterized by a low appreciation for natural resources.

 World hunger

-Under the World hunger (or global famine) is understood to mean the Global problem of malnutrition or undernourishment of many people.
+Under the World hunger (or global famine) is understood to mean the worldwide problem of malnutrition or undernourishment of many people.

 Related articles: